 - Module: cmas-dwh-server - Description: Number of objects in a JMS message.
 Larger values mean better transfer performance at the cost of higher memory usage.
-Starting with ConSol CM version 6.11, this property is only used if the package size of a communication.channel
+Starting with ConSol CM version 6.11, this property is only used if the package size of a DWH operation is not set.
+This can only happen when the command is directly addressed to communication.channel